Rain-World-Modding/RegionKit/docs/GateCustomization.md

 GateCustomization allows you to create multiscreen gates along with adding a whole fleet of customizaton options.

 ## Usage
 To get started navigate to the `RegionKit-GateCustomization` category in the Dev Tools object page.
 The settings are divided into three different Placed Objects.
-As with alot of things in Rain World a reload is required for a lot of things to function properly.
+As with a lot of things in Rain World a reload is required for things to function properly.

 ### CommonGateData
 This Placed Object holds data that will be shared by both water and electric gates. **The position of this Placed Object is very important as it controls where the gate should be located.**

 <details>
+<summary>Parameters</summary>

 `Left Door Lit`
 `Middle Door Lit`